 There are few dishes as versatile as the hamburger.
 The only other food that has developed the same cultural status of universal appeal is pizza.
 Both spring from humble origins, both are found served up hot and fast for frantic diners around the world, and both have made their way into fashionable restaurants under the guise of gourmet food.

 To finish off, the perfect gourmet burgers always choose the freshest ingredients.
-If you've ever used home grown tomatoes on a hamburger you'll know exactly what I'm talking about.
+If you've ever used homegrown tomatoes on a hamburger you'll know exactly what we're talking about.
 Also, plan on preparing condiments and toppings as near to eating time as possible.
 All the vegetables should be cool and crisp when they hit the bun.
 You should also try to get good, freshly baked rolls to finish off the perfect sandwich.